 No, we don’t mean camping in the backyard (although that definitely qualifies as a socially distant vacation), we’re talking about exploring your own area.
 That botanic garden you always meant to visit?
 The weird roadside attraction you’ve always driven past?
 Now’s the time to finally check out the fun things to do near you.

 Since flights are not on my radar right now, beautiful blue skies, colorful flora and water always make me breathe easier.
-I’m aiming for visits to the beautiful Chicago Botanic Garden, a hike at the Indiana Dunes and more strolls along the recently reopened Chicago lakefront.
+I’m aiming for visits to the beautiful Chicago Botanic Garden, a hike at the Indiana Dunes and more strolls along the Chicago lakefront.

 Take a Day Trip

 This can be filed under “walk before you run.”
 A day trip within an hour or two of home is the way to make sure that leaving home makes you feel better, not worse.
 Did you get nervous the first time a mask-less stranger came within six feet of your kids?
 Or did you have so much fun being out of the house that nothing could ruin your good mood?
 It’s a fun way to find out whether you’re ready for an overnight.
 Bonus: If you’re taking day trips, you can take more “vacations” this year!

 I’ll be taking a day trip to Detroit to see my now-grown kids and their new house.
 It’s a little far for a regular day trip, but I’ll be taking the grandparents along.
 They really want to see the kids, but don’t yet feel safe staying anywhere overnight.
 With three drivers, even an 8+-hour round trip road trip can be a day trip!
 And right now, I would do just about anything to see my kids after such a long lockdown.

 Travel with People Who Make You Feel Safe